xorrkaz/ncrcfun/oper-data.md

   </SNMPv2-MIB>
 </data>
 ```
-NOTE: SNMPv3 is not currently supported with a NETCONF/RESTCONF return of data.
+NOTE: SNMPv3 is not currently supported by the NETCONF/RESTCONF sub-systems.

 The working example above is introductory.
 Traps can also sent through NETCONF.
 This includes syslog support.
 If you would like to discover what SNMP data is available, make sure your software understands the capabilities exchange from your network element.
 To see full offline capabilities exchange for IOS-XE devices, please see [here](https://github.com/YangModels/yang/tree/master/vendor/cisco/xe/1651)